 For video, both VideoMAE \citep{tong2022videomae, wang2023videomae} and V-JEPA \citep{bardes2023vjepa, vjepa2} rely on early-fusion spatio-temporal encoders (with spatio-temporal attention throughout the network) and random masking across entire clips.
 These designs treat time as uniform and symmetric, both in masking and in attention, neglecting the causal and directional nature of temporal dynamics.
 As a result, they are less amenable to online or streaming applications such as robotics.
 Moreover, their chunked offline architectures limit inference to short clips, preventing consistent representation learning over longer horizons.

-Conversely, \textit{image} models such as DINO \citep{radford2021learningtransferablevisualmodels, oquab2023dinov2} excel at learning semantic representations and provide stable features when unrolled over multiple frames, but are unable to capture motion information in their features.
-SiamMAE \citep{gupta2023siamese} partially addresses these limitations by training image encoders on natural video data, incorporating temporal asymmetry: it conditions on an unmasked ``past'' (\emph{source}) frame to reconstruct a highly masked “future” (\emph{target}) frame via a cross-attention decoder.
-This asymmetric setup has been shown to provide a strong inductive bias for learning correspondences.
-Nevertheless, SiamMAE remains a method for learning an \emph{image} encoder, and thus cannot ultimately capture spatio-temporal dependencies needed for true video-centric tasks.
+Conversely, image-based models such as DINO \citep{radford2021learningtransferablevisualmodels, oquab2023dinov2} excel at learning semantic representations and provide stable features when unrolled over multiple frames, but as they are still \textit{image} models they are unable to capture motion information in their features.
+SiamMAE \citep{gupta2023siamese} partially addresses these limitations by training image encoders on natural video data, incorporating temporal asymmetry: it conditions on an unmasked “past” (\emph{source}) frame to reconstruct a heavily masked “future” (\emph{target}) frame via a cross-attention decoder.
+This asymmetric setup provides a strong inductive bias for learning correspondences.
+Nevertheless, SiamMAE still trains an \emph{image} encoder, and thus it cannot ultimately capture spatio-temporal dependencies needed for true video-centric tasks.

 In this work, we propose \textbf{R}ecurrent \textbf{V}ideo \textbf{M}asked Autoencoders (RVM), a family of general visual encoders that (in the spirit of SiamMAE), explicitly model the asymmetry of time through both masking and architecture.
-The RVM architecture processes videos sequentially by aggregating frame-level representations via a gated recurrent module.
+The RVM architecture processes videos sequentially by aggregating frame-level representations via a recurrent module.
 Training only with a pixel reconstruction loss on large natural video data, RVM learns strong representations that set a new pareto frontier in parameter efficiency (Figure \ref{fig:splash}, top) when evaluated across a wide-range of visual tasks.
-While SoTA models tend to specialize, RVM is \textbf{uniquely general, achieving strong average performance across spatial and video (spatio-temporal) tasks} (Figure \ref{fig:splash}, bottom).
-Furthermore, RVM shines in the small model regime \textbf{without requiring any form of model distillation}.
-Finally, owing to its recurrent design, RVM features \textbf{show emergent feature stability at long time horizons}, while being able to be unrolled over such sequences with linear compute and memory.
+While SoTA models tend to specialize, RVM is \textit{uniquely general, achieving strong average performance across spatial and video (spatio-temporal) tasks} (Figure \ref{fig:splash}, bottom).
+Furthermore, in the small model regime, RVM performs strikingly well \textit{without requiring any form of model distillation}.
+Finally, owing to its recurrent design, RVM features \textit{show emergent feature stability at long time horizons}, while being able to be unrolled over such sequences with linear compute and memory.